strapi/strapi/docs/3.0.0-beta.x/deployment/amazon-aws.md

 };
 ```

-You can also set your envrionement variables in a `.env` file in your project like so:
+You can also set your environment variables in a `.env` file in your project like so:

 ```
 DATABASE_HOST=your-unique-url.rds.amazonaws.com